sergioromero48/7-DoF_Robot_Arm/README.md

 - **Joint Position Control**: Control each joint of the robot arm using PID controllers.
 - **Gazebo Simulation**: Test the robot arm in a simulated environment provided by Gazebo.
 - **RViz Visualization**: Visualize the robot arm's state and movement in real-time with RViz.
-- **Inverse Kinematics**: Utilize a fast IK solver to calculate joint positions based on target end-effector positions.
+- **Inverse Kinematics**: Utilize a fast IK solver, based on the [IK library](https://github.com/TheComet/ik), to calculate joint positions based on target end-effector positions.

 ## Dependencies
 This package depends on several ROS packages and external libraries: